-The following are the currently funded research projects underway at Carolina Nursing to advance health care and improve lives.
+The following are the funded research projects underway at Carolina Nursing to advance health for all.

 Principal Investigator: Linda Beeber, PhD, RN, FAAN